• Skip to primary navigation

 (Check out my healthy green recipes for St. Patrick's Day for more festive green foods!)

-I don’t do food coloring though, so these are some naturally green eggs going on here.
-The ham, well, it’s not colored.
-Cause that's weird.
-(And also, I didn't remember the ham being green in the book until I started reading it with M when she was a toddler.
-I think the "green" adjective modifier only applied to the eggs.
+(And also, I didn't remember the ham being green in the book until I started reading it with my daughter when she was a toddler.
+I though the "green" adjective modifier only applied to the eggs.
 As it should, in my opinion.)

-So sorry ham, but here's how you can make green eggs without artificial food coloring.
+OK, so let's jump into how you can make green eggs without artificial food coloring.

 How to make green eggs and ham: